Spiritual Growth + Groups Within CDE.

 The badges, each bearing a cross, symbolize the unity and shared purpose of the brotherhood, even as different colors represent the unique small groups within it.
 They serve as a physical reminder of the personal crosses each knight bears, yet also of the strength found in walking together with Christ.
 Worn in times of temptation, the badge is a sign of faith and brotherhood.
 Each knight receives a personal badge to be blessed by a priest of their choosing, marking their individual commitment to the path they walk together.

-Silhouette of a person wearing a helmet with protective visor, standing in a smoky environment with a bright light in the background.
+A person wearing a ventilated protective mask with a circular filter, standing in a smoky environment with a bright light source in the background.

 Anima Christi